Ereiarrus/ComplementsBotPy/README.md

 #### ComplementsBot chat only

-Say these commands in my channel chat here:
+Say these commands in my channel chat (https://www.twitch.tv/complementsbot):

 - !count - Check out how many channels I'm in
+- !about - Learn all about me

 #### Anywhere commands

 The following commands work anywhere that I have joined:

 - !complement \[username\] - If username present, complement that user; otherwise, get a complement yourself!

 ### Unimplemented commands